3mdeb/conferences/2023/YoctoSummit-2023.11/uefisb-yocto-part2.md

 # Summary

-* As on Yocto Summit 2022.11, we again leaned into the meta-secure-core and UEFI Secure Boot intergration in Yocto-based projects
+* As on Yocto Summit 2022.11, we again leaned into the meta-secure-core and UEFI Secure Boot integration in Yocto-based projects
 * We have fixed several bugs and integrated another UEFI Secure Boot status tool into the system
 * We devoted this year's presentation to additional aspects of maintaining a